Menu

 An endocrinologist (often called an endo for short) specialises in the endocrine system, a system that includes the thyroid gland as well as the hypothalamus, pituitary, parathyroid, adrenal glands, pineal gland, and the reproductive organs (ovaries and testes).
 The pancreas is also a part of this system; it has a role in hormone production as well as in digestion.

-As mentioned above, a referral to an endocrinologist can be made by your GP, but patients are often waiting for months or even years to finally see one.
+A referral to an endocrinologist can be made by your GP.
 In the UK, you can see an endocrinologist on the NHS.

-endocrinologists are somewhat of a controversial topic among thyroid patients and others who live with adrenal and reproductive hormone issues, too.
-Whereas some find a good level of success with an endocrinologist, others feel that they follow conventional medicine too closely and thus, are not much more help than their GP.
+Endocrinologists are somewhat of a controversial topic among thyroid patients and others who live with adrenal and reproductive hormone issues, too.
+Whereas some find a good level of success with an endocrinologist, others feel that they follow mainstream medicine “too closely” and thus, do not offer much more than their GP.

-Sticking to the ‘importance’ of the TSH test, although paying a bit more attention to other thyroid tests such as Free T4 and Free T3, endocrinologists can offer a bit more of a detailed insight in to your thyroid condition and management, including a few more tests (which, to be honest, we should all be having done anyway) but they generally stick to very stiff, outdated ranges and place the most importance on TSH levels.
+Often still favouring the TSH test, although able to run other thyroid tests such as Free T4 and Free T3, endocrinologists may offer a bit more of a detailed insight in to your thyroid condition and management, including a few more tests but often stand by stiff ranges and place the most importance on TSH levels.
+This can be of limited help.
+However, endocrinologists can differ hugely in how open they are to more progressive ideas, and a private endocrinologist is more likely to be able to offer full thyroid testing and medication options.

 Private GP or Private Doctor

-Private doctors or private GPs here in the UK especially tend to fall mostly into conventional medicine practises but often offer more than mainstream doctors, such as that on the NHS.
+Private doctors or private GPs in the UK mostly fall into conventional medicine practises but often offer more than GPs on the NHS.

 For example, the NHS only offer the thyroid medication Levothyroxine for the most part, but private doctors or GPs can offer more types of thyroid medications.
-They are often keen to do more in depth and comprehensive testing (such as the full thyroid panel) too, but all of this can cost a lot out of pocket.
+They are often keen to do more in depth and comprehensive testing (such as the full thyroid panel) too.

-I see a private GP doctor who prescribes me my NDT medication, and he combines both mainstream and integrative medical practises and information, and sees himself as a holistic doctor.
+I see a private GP doctor who prescribes me my NDT medication, and he combines both mainstream and integrative medical practises and information, and sees himself as a holistic / integrative doctor.

-Functional doctors or functional medicine practitioners tend to do more comprehensive testing than conventional ones, look at changing other aspects of your life including diet, routines for sleeping and stress coping, and prefer to treat by looking at the whole body as a system that needs to work in harmony together, rather than focusing on the thyroid gland alone.
+Functional medicine doctors and functional medicine practitioners offer more comprehensive testing than mainstream doctors, look at changing other aspects of your life, including diet, routines for sleeping and stress coping, and prefer to treat by looking at the whole body as a system that needs to work in harmony together, rather than focusing on the thyroid gland alone.

-Many thyroid patients turn to functional doctors/practitioners after years of feeling let down by conventional medicine, and there’s loads of info online singing their praises.
+Many thyroid patients turn to functional doctors or practitioners after years of feeling let down by conventional medicine, and there’s loads of info online singing their praises.
 With an approach that looks at the whole body as opposed to just the thyroid and supporting good overall health, it’s a more personalised approach to your specific situation.

 In my personal experience, a functional doctor or medicine practitioner was the way to go to address my health as a whole.
 Read about how they helped me in my general update blogs.